 1. Create Step Challenge Rules

-The first step in creating a step challenge at work is to define participation guidelines.
+The first step in creating an office step challenge at work is to define participation guidelines.
 To foster fun and competition, the regulations should be as basic and straightforward as feasible.

-You could make the following step challenge rules:
+You could make the following office step challenge rules:

 - The length of the challenge — typically one to two months.